HL7/capstmt/input/pagecontent/specification.md

 ### Asking for features in a CapabilityStatement

-In general, default CapabilityStatements returned from the ```/metadata``` endpoint do not include Feature assertions (other then possibly the FeatureFramework Feature itself), though specific features or other implementation guides may require that features are populated in the CapabilityStatement by default.
+<span class="fhir-conformance">In general, default CapabilityStatements returned from the ```/metadata``` endpoint do not include
+Feature assertions (other then possibly the FeatureFramework Feature itself), though specific features or other implementation guides MAY require that features are populated in the CapabilityStatement by default</span>.
 For other CapabilityStatements - e.g. those produced to store in registries as static copies, it is at the discretion of the application to decide how much to populate the CapabilityStatement with the applicable features.